 - Avoidance of estate tax on trust principal.

 Appreciated real estate is often an excellent asset to place in a charitable remainder trust.
 Owners of rental properties or commercial real estate can face significant capital gains tax when they sell.
 In some cases, personal residences are also subject to large capital gains taxes even after a $250,000 or $500,000 homeowner’s exclusion has been used.
 However, because charitable trusts are tax-free entities, and your trust will sell the property, no capital gains tax will be due when the property is sold.

 Gifts of appreciated stock are ideal for funding a charitable remainder trust because the trust can sell the stock, bypassing capital gains tax, and reinvest the sale proceeds for the benefit of donors.

 IRA charitable “rollover gifts” are current gifts to charity made from an IRA account.
 In some cases, IRA owners would prefer not to take their required minimum distributions (RMD) as doing so would result in higher taxes.
-By instructing their IRA custodian to make a distribution from their account to charity, IRA owners can satisfy their RMD requirement and make a tax-free gift to a cause they care about, like ACR.
+By instructing their IRA custodian to make a distribution from their account to charity, IRA owners can satisfy their RMD requirement and make a tax-free gift to a cause they care about, like Audubon Canyon Ranch.